Godwin-NJ/dockerizing-React-App/README.md

-***FOCUS --> Training on how to Dockerize a react application.
+1) Training on how to Dockerize a react application. *\
-**IN Development and production stages
+2) IN Development and production stages